-Growing food offers opportunities to put meaning and productivity into your life.
+Growing food and raising farm animals offers opportunities to put meaning and productivity into your life.
 Working with the soil, helping it produce and practicing animal husbandry (raising animals) satisfies the human urge to keep in contact with the foundation of life.
 It provides focus and gives immense joy.
 Eating food that has been grown with passion, love and care is the best food in the world.
 It is food with soul and you can taste the difference.